aarneranta/gf-math/README.md

 identifiers and labels.

 The main ideas are explained in [this YouTube talk](https://www.youtube.com/watch?v=UG6RUFS5esk) at the Hausdorff Institute in Bonn, 8 July 2024.
+The slides of that talk are available [here]()

+A more detailed introduction to a concrete task is [here](https://docs.google.com/presentation/d/10Z9zz020SnyrIM8gSUVURDCUe-j4gzTGkefTNRcZx1g/edit?usp=sharing);
+a video is coming soon (Hausdorff Institute, 30 July 2024).

 ## Files